tan12082001/react-group-capstone/README.md

 - **Missions component has `Join Mission` and `Leave Mission` features for a mission.**

--**MyProfile Page displays the currently joined missions and reserved rockets.**
+- **MyProfile Page displays the currently joined missions and reserved rockets.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>